 Recognizing Ear Infections

-Ear infections harm dogs, cats and other pets, so you want to seek treatment for any signs of an ear infection.
+Ear infections can be painful and harm dogs, cats and other pets, so you want to seek treatment for any signs of an ear infection.
 Generally, you will notice that your pets scratch or bite their ears.
-The ears also swell or develop redness that was not present previously.
-You will also notice odd odors and may see some discharge from the ears of your pets when an infection develops.
-Hair loss around the ears can also develop from an infection.
+The ears may also swell, develop redness, have an odd or unpleasant odor, and have some discharge.
+Hair loss around the ears is also common as a result of an infection.
 Seek treatment as early as possible to ensure that your dog or cat does not develop more severe health concerns.
-In some cases, an ear infection causes hearing loss or similar health concerns.
+In some cases, an untreated ear infection can cause hearing loss or other health problems.

 At our clinic, we offer a variety of therapeutic treatment options to address the dermatological needs of your pets.
 Our treatment options include: